libmanuk/OhmsImport/README.md

 In the 'omek_sessions' table, the field with Name 'data' should have Type set to 'mediumblob'.

+# Possible Issues

+Be sure to set background.php.path correctly in the Omeka application config.
+This path will vary depending on your server setup.

+Look in: /public_html/<omeka_install>/application/config/config.ini

+Example line: background.php.path = "/usr/local/bin/php"

 # Attribution

 This script is based on the CsvImport plugin which is mantained and was originally developed by the Roy Rosenzweig Center for History and New Media.
 Original code can be found at https://github.com/omeka/plugin-CsvImport